splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 # Overview
 This is a framework where we can create multiple machine learning models using different machine learning platforms (Tensorflow, Spark MLib, R, etc) and algorithms where the complexity of machine learning is hidden from from the end user.
 We are in the beginning phase and have developed the process for using a classifier for TensorFlow Linear and DNN joined training models.
 At a high level, you use SQL statements (for now) to specify the database table that contains the training data set, the test data set and some other parameters and then you call a stored procedure to either generate the model or to predict an outcome.

 The first machine learning setup was done for TensorFlow.
-The tensorflow (www.tensorflow.org) framework is an open source software library for machine learning across a range of tasks.
+The [tensorflow](http://www.tensorflow.org) framework is an open source software library for machine learning across a range of tasks.
 It is a framework for building Deep Learning Neural Networks.
-We took the 'TensorFlow Wide & Deep Learning Tutorial' (https://www.tensorflow.org/tutorials/wide_and_deep) which trains a model to predict the probability that an individual has an annual income over 50,000 dollars using Census Income data set and created a method to generically create a model using any data set.
+We took the '[TensorFlow Wide & Deep Learning Tutorial](https://www.tensorflow.org/tutorials/wide_and_deep)'  which trains a model to predict the probability that an individual has an annual income over 50,000 dollars using Census Income data set and created a method to generically create a model using any data set.

 We use docker to run the machine learning process.
 Docker is a tool that automates the deployment of applications inside software containers.
 Dockerfiles enable you to create images that contain the software that is needed to run an application.
 A Dockerfile describes the software that makes up an image and contains the set of instructions that specify what environment to use and which commands to run.
-For more information goto Docker's website: https://www.docker.com/
+For more information goto [Docker's website](https://www.docker.com/)

 # Setup

 # 1. Install Splice Machine
-These instructions assume you have access to a running instance of Splice Machine.
-If you don't goto https://www.splicemachine.com/get-started/ and install the standalone edition.
+These instructions assume you have access to a running instance of Splice Machine 2.5.
+If you don't goto [Splice Machine's website](https://www.splicemachine.com/get-started/) and install the standalone edition.

 # 2. Pull the Splice Machine Tensorflow Example